Thearas/thearas.github.io/README.md

     make index
     ```

-    The just push to GitHub.
+    Then just push the changes to GitHub.